Welcome to Aslanspaw Maine Coons

 bottom will drop off with your pet.

-Usually a Sturdi Rep is at most cat shows or order
+need to fly with your cat.
+Usually a Sturdi Rep is at most cat shows or

-online.
-I also like the carriers they sell at the airports.
+you can order online.
+I also like the carriers they sell at the airports

 transporting it.